MekAkUActOR/Reviews-on-PPML/MDPI__2022__Privacy-Preserving_Federated_Learning_Using_Homomorphic_Encryption.md

 Identifies the challenge of key management in federated learning systems and proposes a novel approach to address this issue by allowing different encryption keys for different nodes.

 ## Strengths
-The strength lies in its innovative approach to enhancing privacy in federated learning through homomorphic encryption.
+ The paper addresses an important problem of data privacy in federated learning scenarios, and presents a novel technique that allows each client to use a different HE key in the same system.
+The paper also provides a theoretical analysis of the security, computation, and communication costs of the proposed algorithm, and shows experimental results to verify its feasibility and effectiveness.

 ## Weaknesses
-The paper might benefit from further exploration into the scalability of the proposed system and its impact on computational efficiency.
+The paper assumes that the key generation center, the cloud server, and the computation provider are trusted and honest, which may not be realistic in some scenarios.
+The paper also does not compare the proposed algorithm with other existing privacy-preserving federated learning methods, such as differential privacy or secure multiparty computation.
+The paper also does not discuss the impact of the proposed algorithm on the learning accuracy and convergence rate of the federated learning model.

 Totally unfeasible and inscalable.